 Guidance for municipal public health and wellbeing planning

-The department has developed guidance to support councils in this area, called Municipal public health and wellbeing planning: Having regard to climate change (2012).
-It describes their responsibilities under the Act and how climate change can be considered in their municipal public health and wellbeing plans.
 This guidance is a supplement to the department’s guidance on municipal public health and wellbeing planning and should be read in conjunction with such guidance.

 This guidance includes a number of infographics about climate change in Victoria, the impacts of climate change on health and climate change and health co-benefits.
 These are also available for download below and could be used in presentations, newsletters, plans and reports.

 The infographics are also available in PNG format which may be more suitable for certain applications and can be requested by emailing the Environmental Health Policy and Risk Management Unit at firstname.lastname@example.org